jakobfriedl/asyncscan-bof/README.md

 # AsyncScan

 Async BOF for discovering open ports on one or more target systems.
+The port scan runs in the background without obstructing the agent's main thread.
+When `verbose` mode is enabled, open ports are reported as they are found and the `BeaconWakeup` is used to wake-up the agent from sleepmask.

 >[!Important]
 > This BOF requires asynchronous object file loading capabilities to work without blocking the agent.
 Such functionality is provided by the [Conquest](https://github.com/jakobfriedl/conquest/) framework.